 Commands

-registry-sync provides three commands that form a progressive workflow: audit to observe, plan to decide, and apply to act.
+registry-sync provides four commands that form a progressive workflow: audit to observe, plan to decide, diff to compare, and apply to act.

 Scans all repositories in a GitHub org, reads each repo’s package.json and checks for Dockerfile, then queries the npmjs and GHCR registries to build a full presence matrix.